Problem-plagued Sukhoi Superjet fails take-off at Moscow airport

 The Superjet programme hit uncertainty last year after one of its planes crashed in Indonesia during a promotional flight, which investigators said was due to pilot error and Jakarta air traffic control’s lack of a minimum safe altitude system.

-Russia’s Aeroflot, the only airline operating the aircraft so far, also grounded four of its 10 Superjets earlier this month due to technical problems.
+Russia’s Aeroflot (AFLT.MM), the only airline operating the aircraft so far, also grounded four of its 10 Superjets earlier this month due to technical problems.

 The Sunday evening flight from Moscow to the Ukrainian city of Kharkiv was called off after the plane had started gaining speed to take off, news agency Interfax reported on Monday, quoting a source at the airport’s air traffic control service.